 - Hold Key: Shift ⇧ and long-click the "m" icon at the bottom of Meld Studio.
 This opens the Experimental Features popover.

-- Enable the Vertical Uses Main Transitions toggle.
+- Enable the Portrait Uses Main Transitions toggle.

-Once this feature is enabled, the Vertical Canvas will mirror the Main Canvas transition during scene switches.
+Once this feature is enabled, the Portrait Canvas will mirror the Main Canvas transition during scene switches.

-Section titled “Vertical Canvas Resolution”The Vertical Canvas automatically matches the Main Canvas Framerate settings.
+Section titled “Portrait Canvas Resolution”The Portrait Canvas automatically matches the Main Canvas Framerate settings.

 Multi Canvas Bitrate

-Section titled “Multi Canvas Bitrate”When Multi Canvas is active, bitrate fields appear separately for the Main Canvas and Vertical Canvas in the Encoder Settings.
+Section titled “Multi Canvas Bitrate”When Multi Canvas is active, bitrate fields appear separately for the Main Canvas and Portrait Canvas in the Encoder Settings.

-Can I disable Multi Canvas and not lose my Vertical layouts?
+Can I disable Multi Canvas and not lose my Portrait layouts?

-Section titled “Can I disable Multi Canvas and not lose my Vertical layouts?”Yes.
-Meld Studio preserves your Vertical layouts when you disable Multi Canvas.
+Section titled “Can I disable Multi Canvas and not lose my Portrait layouts?”Yes.
+Meld Studio preserves your Portrait layouts when you disable Multi Canvas.

-Section titled “Can I do vertical streams?”Yes, Meld Studio supports Multi Canvas for horizontal and vertical content creation at the same time.
+Section titled “Can I do portrait streams?”Yes, Meld Studio supports Multi Canvas for landscape and portrait content creation at the same time.